 The entrances to many ports must be kept free from silt, and without the ugly but efficient dredgers and hoppers that keep the channels clear even the greatest ports might fall into disuse.
 There is nothing ornamental about the dredger, yet without her the passage of ships, whether sailing or steam, would often be impossible.
 To many great ports the dredger is an essential craft, especially to those ports which are situated some distance up a river.
-This chapter is by C Hamilton Ellis.

 On the counters of most of the large sailing ships of the world appear the name of Mariehamn, a tiny port set in the Aland Islands of the Baltic Sea.
 Every year its famous vessels bring cargoes of wheat from Australia to England.
 The ships of the grain fleet are among the most interesting that have ever sailed the Seven Seas.
 Captain Gustaf Erikson of Finland is largely responsible for the continued existence of the famous grain fleet of sailing ships.
-This article is by W L A Derby.

 The Perils of Sealing